 Using a melon baller, hollow out the watermelon bowls.
 Save the melon balls for the fruit skewers.

 Insert wooden skewers into the top edge of the larger watermelon bowl, pushing them through the other side until they’re flush with the rind.

-of the watermelon for the “charcoal.”
+Remove 1 of the skewers, and place blackberries in the bottom of the watermelon for the “charcoal.”
 Replace the skewer when done.

 Next: Trim the skewer ends for the grill grate